Skip to main content

 Need Both?

 Americans traveling to Europe will need ETIAS.
 Europeans (from ESTA-eligible countries) traveling to the USA need ESTA.
-If visiting both destinations, you'll need both authorizations.
+If visiting both destinations, you will need both authorizations.

 Comparison FAQs